sashalex007/quartz_blog/content/leetcode/Maximal square.md

 **Review 1**
 Had no issues with this one.
 Great DP problem.
 Progress!
 I think I prefer the two pass constant space solution.

+**Review 2**
+Solved this pretty easily in one pass.
+Forgot that we also need to look at the diagonal `i-1, j-1`

 #review
 #hard